21 Apr Choosing the Right Countertop Material

 Quartz: In short, quartz countertops are extremely durable and virtually maintenance free.
 They’re also non-porous and stain resistant and they don’t require any special sealing or cleaning.

-Solid Surface: Solid surface countertops are also non-porous and stain resistant but they’re not quite as durable as quartz.
+Solid Surface: Solid surface countertops are also non-porous and stain resistant but not quite as durable as quartz.
 They’re more easily scratched and can melt under direct contact with extreme heat.